-- Oklahoma will contribute to the National §319 program by achieving at least 1.5% of the national goal for nitrogen, phosphorus, and sediment load reductions (based on the State receiving approximately 1.5% of the national program funding) - Oklahoma will annually submit at least one NPS success story to EPA. - Implementation will occur in at least 20 waterbody segments being delisted from the impaired waterbodies list every two years (2014, 2016, 2018, 2020, 2022, 2024) - Install conservation practices in partnership with at least 100 cooperators, annually - Annual implementation of conservation practices will include at least: - 20 critical area plantings - 35 grassed waterways - 100 alternative water supplies - 150 pasture or range management (seeding, planting, rotational grazing, etc.) - 20 terraces - 300 abandoned oil and gas extraction/exploration sites remediated
+- Oklahoma will contribute to the National §319 program by achieving at least 1.5% of the national goal for nitrogen, phosphorus, and sediment load reductions (based on the State receiving approximately 1.5% of the national program funding) - Oklahoma will annually submit at least three NPS success stories to EPA. - Implementation will occur in at least 20 impaired waterbody segments as listed on the impaired waterbodies list (2020, 2022, 2024, 2026, 2028, 2030) - Install conservation practices in partnership with at least 100 cooperators, annually - Annual implementation of conservation practices will include at least: - 20 critical area plantings - 35 grassed waterways - 100 alternative water supplies - 150 pasture or range management (seeding, planting, rotational grazing, etc.) - 20 terraces - 50 ponds - 100 tons of poultry litter transferred out of sensitive watersheds - 200 abandoned oil and gas extraction/exploration sites remediated

-State and Federal Consistency
+6. State and Federal Consistency

-Federal Consistency Review
+6.1 Federal Consistency Review